Formation and Evolution of the Earth with Volatile Elements

 Importance of Volatile Elements

 The volatile and atmophile elements (C, H, N, O, S) and noble gases (used as tracers) compose life molecules and control key atmospheric properties, thus contributing to the definition of habitable planets.
+These elements are abundant at the Earth’s surface, but the planetary interior represents a much greater reservoir.

 Determining the C, H, N, O, S, and noble gases budget in both the core and the BSE requires experimental data at the deep magma ocean conditions, which is currently challenging.
 However, this information is critical for interpreting geophysical and geochemical observations on the distribution and cycling of volatile compounds.

-- Quantify the concentrations of these elements (into the core and the BSE) at the conditions that prevailed during core formation.
+Here, we will conduct laboratory experiments to quantify the concentrations of these elements (into the core and the BSE) at the conditions that prevailed during core formation.

-- Establish how the main phases of the lower mantle controlled the volatile budget during and immediately after magma ocean times by measuring the in-situ electrical and seismic profiles of volatile-bearing minerals.
+We also aim to establish how the main phases of the lower mantle controlled the volatile budget during and immediately after magma ocean times by measuring the in-situ electrical and seismic profiles of volatile-bearing minerals.

 Integration with Numerical Models

-The quantitative constraints from our experimental studies will then be incorporated within innovative numerical convection models to determine the effect of volatiles on:
+The quantitative constraints from our experimental studies will then be incorporated within innovative numerical convection models to determine the effect of volatiles on the thermal, rheological, and melt fraction evolution of a cooling and crystallizing magma ocean, and also on the evolution of the primordial atmosphere of planets.

 Conclusion